 |Topical Summary: Background & sources Inevitable drollery John Adams: Pay for peace Yusuf Karamanli of Tripoli Sundry presents on demand The Intelligencer's pledge Orders from Yusuf Consequences Yusuf promises war Outrage at home Jefferson's "squadron of observation" USS Philadelphia Tripoli's brand of warfare Lieutenant Bainbridge's humiliation Bad Times in the Barbary States.|

 eyond his astute summary of the varied qualifications and political loyalties of the American army's officers, which we have in his own hand, history has left us no more than a few minor details concerning Meriwether Lewis's day-to-day responsibilities during his twenty-three-month tenure as the president's secretary.
 Of course, Jefferson's personal understanding of the Middle East and the Barbary States reached back to 1784 at least, and considering his reading habits, his personal library, and his astuteness as a statesman and philosopher, it is reasonable to suppose that he shared with Lewis as much of his background on the subject as circumstances demanded and time allowed.
 For our purposes, there are two major information sources from which we may sketch a detailed impression of the Barbary War from Lewis's perspective that might have justified an epithet such as "the Mahometant yoke."
 One of them comprised the first two of Jefferson's Annual Messages to Congress.
-The other was Washington City's tri-weekly newspaper, The National Intelligencer (Figure 1), in which not only were the Messages published, but also some of the ancillary documents that Jefferson provided to Congressmen to enhance their understanding of the issues raised by the unexpected conflict.
+The other was Washington City's tri-weekly newspaper, The National Intelligencer (Figure 1), in which not only were the Messages published, but also some of the ancillary documents that Jefferson provided Congressmen to enhance their understanding of the issues raised by the unexpected threat and ensuing conflict.

 ollowing the tentative and unrequited post-Revolutionary efforts to establish workable U.S. relations with the Barbary States Morocco, Algeria, Tunisia, and Tripoli and after the resolutions of the minor Moroccan and Algerian crises in 1784-85, John Adams had an unexpected encounter in 1786 with Abdrahaman, "a universal and perpetual Ambassador" from Tripoli.2 Abdramahan knew a great deal about the young United States, and acknowledged that it was a very great country.
 But, he told Adams bluntly, "Tripoli is at War with it."
 Adams, with gentlemanly restraint, answered that he had never heard of that.
 Nevertheless, said His Excellency, "there must be a Treaty of Peace."
 War was the only alternative.
 "The Turks and Africans were the souvereigns of the Mediterranean," Adams continued, quoting Abdramahan, "and there could be no navigation there nor Peace without Treaties of Peace. . . .
 America must treat with Tripoli and then with Constantinople and then with Algiers and Morocco."
 The ambassador was "more ready and eager to treat than I was as he probably expected to gain more by the Treaty," Adams observed.
 He ended his account of the meeting with a mixture of dismay and amusement.
 It was "very inconsistent with the Dignity of your Character and mine, but the Ridicule of it was real and the Drollery inevitable.
 How can We preserve our Dignity in negotiating with Such Nation?
 And who but a Petit Maitre [a fop or fool] would think of Gravity upon such an occasion."3 He simply couldn't make himself take the Barbary satraps seriously.